datamesh-architecture/datamesh-architecture.com/README.md

 For high-volume realtime data, it might be inappropriate to store all events permanently.
 A _streaming_ platform with short-time rentetion can be the suitably technology to perform realtime analytics.

-_Cloud Services: Confluent Kafka, AWS MSK, AWS Kinesis (Note: there is no real alternative on Google Cloud)_
+_Cloud Service Examples: Confluent Kafka, AWS MSK, AWS Kinesis (Note: there is no real alternative on Google Cloud)_
 _On-Premise Alternative: Apache Kafka_

 ### Storage: Shared, Separated, Federated?